burstMembrane/golang-datamigrate/README.md

   [ ] Refactor down, up and create commands to separate funcs [ ] Pretty cli logging and progress output

+### Feat: Goto and version
+[ ] Goto version: revert to a specified version of the data migrations bidrectionally

 ### Feat: s3 download
 [ ] Figure out s3 downloading with go
 [ ] Get CSV from s3